All Episodes

 That's a national defense danger, a clear and present danger.

-talking about that's the greatest risk to the integrity of our power grid is the cyber attacks.
+It's and it's, I think, I mean, I interviewed a guest on this very point talking about that's the greatest risk to the integrity of our power grid is the cyber attacks, which don't even have to be from China.

-Like, no, China built backdoors into it.
+Like China built back doors into it.

-Some other country could exploit those backdoors.
+Some other country could exploit those back doors.

-Backdoors are easily exploitable.
+Back doors are easily exploitable.

 So that's just at the very tactical level.